GeorgeZapp/egdd/index.md

 - Use ls to list all items in a given are or room (I.E., I would do `ls` after I `cd` into a fridge to see its contents).
 - Use color coding to indicate what items you can pick up or not(I.E., An item that can be picked up would be coded white).
 - Different items will be color coded to match their equivalants in bash (I.E., something you can go into will be color coded like a folder, something thats runable will be color coded to match, items that are white can be picked up).
-- Use commands to utilize items(I.E., use the `./sh command` to utilize what item you want to use via executing the file).
 - In case someone is stuck, there will be a `help` command that lists all of the embedded commands in the game(I.E., if someone is having trouble with the `cd` command, `help` can be used to further explain and elaborate on how to use the `cd` command).
 - If there is a possibility, be able to combine the two items(I.E., if there was an item that needed two or more inputs, then the `cat[item1][item2]` command could be useful).
 - If a player wants to, they can have the ability to quit via the ctrl + c command.